 This is an important consideration when creating an effective workout plan for the active aging market.
 Most of what exists in the fitness marketplace today is a “one size fits all” type of fitness business model.
 To change that, we don’t need to reinvent the wheel.
 Instead, we must improve on what was already there and apply it for new opportunities and in new markets.
 Let’s dive into the details.

-3 Ways Alloy Utilized Innovation to Create Our Business Model
+3 Ways Alloy Utilized Innovation to Create Our Personal Training Franchise Model

-As mentioned, innovation is critical to the fitness industry, and we love to see trainers and facilities out there driving it.
-At Alloy, we’re deeply committed to innovation, and we try and go above and beyond to create it in our business model.
+As mentioned, innovation in the fitness industry is critical, and we love to see personal trainers and personal training businesses driving that innovation.
+At Alloy, we’re deeply committed to innovation in the personal training business, and we go above and beyond to create innovation in our personal training franchise business model.

 1. Filling A Market Gap

-Unlike many personal training operations, Alloy focuses specifically on the “active aging” demographic, or generally adults ages 50 and above.
-This is the definition of innovation, as not many in our competitor pool are doing what we do with the market we have chosen to focus on.
+Unlike many personal training businesses, Alloy focuses specifically on the “active aging” demographic, or generally adults ages 50 and above.
+This is the Alloy definition of innovation, as not many in our competitor pool are doing what we do with the active aging market we have chosen to focus on.
 This gap in the market exists, and we plan to serve it.

 Active aging adults aren’t sitting at home sedentary.
 Instead, they want to get healthier and fit.
 They want to meet their goals, live their lives more fully, and discover new things.
 The challenge they run into, however, is that most gyms don’t offer programs geared toward them.